OsitaNduka/HoriseonSocialSolution/README.md

 This will make it easy to view the website on many different devices and easy to use and easy on the eye, no matter which devices its viewed on.

 I also used the @media breakpoints in the CSS file, this will cause the CSS file to use different CSS styles based on the screen size of the device its on. /*MEDIA QUERIES*/.

+I learned to use a meta tag in the HEAD of the HTML to make a website more accessible and responsive.
+I also learned to use breakpoints in the CSS files to resize a browser window no matter what the device it on.

 This website was deployed using GitHub pages so that I can share it with anyone who can visit it using a unique address known as Uniform Resource Locator (URL) on the internet or the World Wide Web(www.Horiseon.com).